cpg1111/cli/README.md

 #### update
 After a while, you'll need to update Liberty.
 If you execute `liberty update` you will be upgraded to the latest stable version of liberty.

+#### get
+Use this to install single packages from the command line without first updating your liberty.json file